 - In Halo 3, the role of Voice with an Internet Connection is generally played by Commander Miranda Keyes or Sergeant Johnson, until late game when the Chief rescues Cortana.

-- The Halo series in general makes good use of this trope to build tension and emphasize those moments when the character is really on their own, such as the levels "343 Guilty Spark", "Uprising", and "Cortana".
+- The series in general is very good at mixing in this trope with its absence to build tension and emphasize those moments when your character is really on their own, such as Halo: Combat Evolved's "343 Guilty Spark", Halo 2's "Uprising", and Halo 3's "Cortana".